TRY-ER/Polymer_Integrate_-Deepchem/README.md

 - A separate tutorial was added explaining the weighted directed graph featurization and its real-world implications for polymer research.
 - A PSMILES tutorial was developed, explaining their formation and tokenization.
 - Tutorials were created for the application of PolyBERT for similarity prediction of polymer molecules.
+- The conversion mechanisms between various polymer representations were showcased in a corresponding tutorial.
+- The model classes for generation of polymers using deepchem are implemented in another tutorial (with open-sourcing the model checkpoints for generator models).

 ### Extended Work and Research
 - A set of generators were developed to align with DeepChem discriminators for generating valid candidates with desired properties.